Waitomo Caves

 Waitomo Glowworm Cave

 The glowworm!
-A larvae stage in the lifecycle of a two-winged insect, looking just like a slimy maggot!
+A larval stage in the lifecycle of a two-winged insect, looking just like a slimy maggot!
 When they are not glowing, they look like snot.
-These tiny little worms glow to attract food.
+These tiny worms glow to attract food.
 They glow due to bioluminescence, which attracts insects that they catch to eat—gross and exciting.
 Your guide will turn the lights out throughout the tour sections and use a flashlight to give you an up-close view.

 Aranui Cave